qtr1ck/qtr1ck/README.md

 - 👋 Hi, I’m Patrick
 - 👀 I’m interested in all types of new technologies
+- 📖 I’m studying Bioinformatics at the University of Applied Sciences Upper Austria
+- ✍🏼 I’m currently working on my bachelor thesis on blockchain and climate change
 - 🌱 I’m currently learning Go and Machine Learning

 <!---